akinyiv/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2- Function that adds a new node at the beginning of a list_t list.
 3- Function that adds a new node at the end of a list_t list.
 4- Function that frees a list_t list.
+5- Function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.